jkieltyka/fullstack-workshop-server/README.md

 1. Click this button to remix the project

-2. On the left hand menu in Glitch, click Logs > Console
+2. On the left hand menu in Glitch, click Status > Console

 3. Confirm you're tracking origin by running `git remote -v`.
 If you are, then you can skip step #4 and go to step #5